geographika/mappyfile/docs/index.rst

         INCLUDE "C:\Includes\test_include_layer.map"
     END

+*Is it easy to have an option to not process the INCLUDEs and leave them as a simple line of text?*

 Processing the Parsed File
 --------------------------

 + *To allow updates of objects and properties would the best approach may be to use a transformer to change the tree into a OrderedDict type class?
   STree objects are read-only?*
-+ *How can STree collections be turned into a nested dictionary type object?
++ *How can STree collections be turned into a nested dictionary type object?*
   It would then need to be turned back into a tree object to use the STransformer class for pretty printing and creating diagrams.
-Alternatively a pretty printing function could be used directly on the dictionary type Mapfile class?* The pydot diagrams however are a nice feature.
+  *Alternatively a pretty printing function could be used directly on the dictionary type Mapfile class?* The pydot diagrams however are a nice feature.
 + Could one approach be to write the dict to a Mapfile string and reparse this for diagrams?

 For example taking the Mapfile below: